Pets Can Change Your Life

-If you feel you are being swept through life, not knowing where you are heading, the very act of looking after a pet gives you a feeling of accomplishment, giving you a new focus in life.
-Also, when you lose a loved one, your pet will console you and provide an additional support that helps to get on with life again.
-In a way they give you a reason to get out of bed and can become a support system that helps to provide a balance to your life again.
+If you feel you are being swept through life, not knowing where you are heading, the very act of looking after a pet gives you a feeling of accomplishment and a new focus in life.
+Also, when you lose a loved one, your pet helps to console you and provide an additional support for getting on with life again.
+In a way pets give you a reason to get out of bed and can become a support system that can provide a balance to your life again.

 Animals such as guide dogs, companion dogs and aid dogs are taught unique skills to assist people who are unable to do things for themselves due to their disability.
 In such cases, pets also provide a reason for pushing through the pain and doing activities you would not otherwise do.

 Some people acquire dogs, say, specifically to act as a deterrent to burglars and other unwanted visitors.
 Their hearing is more acute than that of humans so they can warn you about intruders well before you can hear them, giving you peace of mind and chance to raise the alarm.

 A pet helps to take your mind off life’s stresses and strains.
 It has been found that frolicking around with your pet or even just watching them play helps to take your mind off your problems at work or in your social life.
 Research has shown that the simple act of stroking a pet (cats, hamsters, mice, etc.) can reduce stress levels and lower blood pressure.

 Pets - Introduce a healthier lifestyle